 * Correspondence: Seyedhosseini@iust.ac.ir

-Abstract: Studying Active Transportation (AT) is widespread in America and Europe's research and studies that include Latent variables (LV) are growing to identify exact results of finding what to do to increase the utility of AT).
-LVs help us to have more accurate research.
-LVs are defined as psychological factors like feeling safe while you ride at night and thus they are not subjective and hard to understand but very important to increase the utility of using AT modes.
-In this study, most of the previous studies about bicycling have been reviewed.
-In this research, different variables including subjective and LVs are conducted for maximizing the use of bicycle utility and introduced to have better sight for future researchers to deal with modeling AT mode choice.
-Results represent the importance of having 'will' for using a bicycle, especially in difficult situations and cultural barriers that affect the cycling of women.
+Abstract: Studying Active Transport (walking or cycling) is widespread in America and Europe's research and studies which include Latent variables (LV) are growing to identify exact results of finding what to do increasing the utility of active transport (AT).
+LVs help us have more accurate research.
+LVs are defined as psychological factors like feeling safe while you ride at night and thus they are not subjective and hard to understand, but very important to increase the utility of using AT modes.
+Most of the previous studies on cycling were reviewed.
+Different variables, including subjective and LVs, are conducted to maximize using the bicycle utility and introduced to have better sight for future researchers to deal with modeling AT mode choice.
+This study uses the latent class analysis to a sample of 345 survey respondents in Tehran, Capital city of Iran, exploring the variables affecting cycling behavior and a confirmatory factor analysis and a structural equation modeling (SEM) was developed.
+Results show the importance of having 'will' for using a bicycle, especially in difficult situations and cultural barriers that affect the cycling of women.

-Keywords: Cycling behaviour, Structural equation modelling (SEM), Latent variable, Individuals travel survey, Cyclists behavioural analysis.
+Keywords: Cycling behaviour, Structural equation modelling (SEM), Latent variable, Individuals travel survey, Cyclists behavioural analysis, Active transport.

-1. Introduction
+Introduction